Market Research is ever more important in Construction.

 - Go To Market Strategies

-Strategy Researchers use Qualitative and Quantitative insights along with detailed Desk Research and other proprietary sources to prepare comprehensive strategic reports.
-Secondary Research or Desk Research sources include government statistics, company websites, trade publications, and published reports.
+Strategy Researchers use Qualitative and Quantitative insights in addition to detailed Desk Research and other proprietary sources to prepare comprehensive strategic reports.
+Likewise, Secondary Research or Desk Research sources include government statistics, company websites, trade publications, and published reports.

 Opportunities, Trends, and New Technologies

 The global construction industry continues to look for ways to leverage technology.
-Analysts hope to use technology to tackle the industry’s longstanding productivity challenges.
-Construction has a high degree of risk and volume of work, as well as low productivity and profit margins.
+Analysts hope to use technology to tackle the industry’s longstanding productivity challenges because construction has a high degree of risk and volume of work, as well as low productivity and profit margins.

-Many industry analysts believe that the construction industry is ripe for positive disruption.
-They expect certain technology trends to make a profound impact on the industry.
-These trends include cloud and mobile applications, 3D printing, as well as 4D and 5D building information modeling.
-Construction may also see benefits from the Internet of Things (IoT).
+Many industry analysts believe that the construction industry is ripe for positive disruption, as a result, they expect certain technology trends to make a profound impact on the industry.
+These trends include cloud and mobile applications, 3D printing, 4D and 5D building information modeling, additionally, Construction may also see benefits from the Internet of Things (IoT).

 Construction Decision Maker Market Research

-We survey a variety of Construction Decision Makers:
+We survey a variety of Construction Decision Makers such as:

 - Construction Managers